uasal/acronyms/README.md

 # UASAL / acronyms
 For storing the latest versions of acronyms for other repos to pull from.
-Contains original .tex files found in other repos and on Overleaf.
-New branch contained a combined acronyms.tex file instead of there being multiple as well as some new ones to add to the list that might be of use.
-Rough script for generating a markdown file from the combinded .tex acronyms file provided as well.
+Contains original .tex files found in other repos and on Overleaf which are stored in the [archives](/archives) directory.
+Previous acronym related tex files were combined into one [combined-acronyms.tex](combined-acronyms.tex) file to potential limit the duplication of acronyms being added to multiple latex files leading to issues in compiling in workflows.

+Rough script for generating a markdown file [combined-acronyms.md](combined-acronyms.md) from the [combined-acronyms.tex](combined-acronyms.tex) file provided as well but was a test script.

 Results of the last latex to markdown conversion run shown below:
 ________________________________________________________________

 # Acronym Listing / Descriptions
 - Working list of active and past acronyms / abbreviations used for a variety of projects.
 - Refer to the acronyms.tex file for making additional edits and updates to this sheet.

 ## Edit Notes & Information:
-- Modified- 17-MAY-24
+- Modified- 08-JUL-24
 - Notes: Combined other acronym listings to this file and added some missing acronyms.

 ---------------------------------